 Member: Mark Bitel FSRA, is the founder of IFDAS.
 He was inspired to set IFDAS up after a visit to the San Patrignano community in Italy in September 2012.
 For the past 20 years he has been a Social Impact and Evaluation Consultant.
 He worked for The Scottish Government as a National Support Coordinator for Alcohol & Drug Partnerships between 2009 and 2011.
 As a result of this experience, he developed a passionate belief that people affected by drug and alcohol addictions in Scotland deserve a wider range of options to help them into long-term recovery.
-Mark currently serves on the Communities sub-group of the Scottish Government’s Partnership Action on Drugs in Scotland.

 Member: Mithun Barik is an Addiction Psychiatrist currently working in South Community Addiction Team of NHS Ayrshire and Arran.
 He has a special interest in psychological interventions for people affected by substance misuse and mental health difficulties including post-traumatic stress.